diversen/pebble-framework-docs/src-docs/110-AppExec.md

 You may add your own error controller.

-The only public method in `Pebble\StdErrorController` is `render`.
+The only public method in `Pebble\App\StdErrorController` is `render`.
-Your own error controller will need to have a `render` method.
+Your error controller will need to have a `render` method.
 This method has a single `param` which is an `Exception`.

 The directories `config` and `config-locale` MUST exist a the same level